 No. I think you will be surprised at how good they are, but using all-purpose for all of it is fine too!

 For sure!
 There are a lot of great options out there.
 Rye is really good, as is spelt, kamut, and einkorn.
-If you are new to whole grains or serving these to someone who is, make sure and not use more than about 50% whole wheat.
+If you are new to whole grains or serving these to someone who is, make sure not to use more than about 50% whole wheat.

 You can, but it won't be the same.
 It won't have the same flavor as when you use fresh.